Nevill Smyth: Sudan

 Smyth rejoined the Queens Bays for active service in South Africa in the Second Boer War.
 He was awarded a brevet majority on 22 August 1902 for his South African service.
 Smyth was promoted to substantive major on 27 October 1903 when he transferred to the Carabiniers (6th Dragoon Guards), who were then in India, and returned to South Africa in 1908.
-He was promoted lieutenant colonel on 1 May 1909, and became commanding officer of the Carabiniers.
+He was promoted lieutenant colonel on 1 May 1909, and succeeded Henry Peregrine Leader as commanding officer (CO) of the Carabiniers.
 The regiment returned to England in 1912.
 According to the London Gazette, he completed the standard four-year period as a regimental commander on 1 May 1909, and was placed on half-pay.
 However, the same issue carried notice of his promotion to colonel, backdated to 4 December 1912.
 He was seconded to the Egyptian Army, and in 1913–14 he was commandant of the Khartoum district where he was active in combating the slave trade.

 First World War

 Brigadier General Smyth and his brigade major, Major Walter Cass, looking down Allah Gully towards Gaba Tepe, Gallipoli, 1915.

 Smyth was dispatched to Gallipoli by Lord Kitchener, arriving there in May 1915.
 Promoted to the temporary rank of brigadier general that same month, he took command of the 1st Australian Infantry Brigade after its previous commander, Brigadier General Henry Normand MacLaurin, had been killed.
 He led the brigade during the Gallipoli campaign at the Battle of Lone Pine and was one of the last officers to leave the peninsula during the evacuation from Gallipoli in late 1915.
 He was appointed a Companion of the Order of the Bath on 1 January 1916, and received a further mention in despatches on 28 January 1916.

 Smyth led the brigade in action on the Western Front later in 1916, and on 28 December was given command of the 2nd Australian Division, for which he was made a temporary major general.
 He was mentioned in despatches twice more, on 15 May 1917 and 11 December 1917, and was promoted substantive major general on 1 January 1918 as a "reward for distinguished service in the field."

-He was transferred back to the British Army in May 1918 and briefly commanded the 58th (2/1st London) Division and then the 59th (2nd North Midland) Division from August 1918, leading the latter during the liberation of Lille in October 1918.
+He was transferred back to the British Army in May 1918 and briefly commanded the 58th (2/1st London) Division and then the 59th (2nd North Midland) Division from August 1918, leading the latter during the liberation of Lille in October 1918, shortly before the Armistice of 11 November 1918.

 He had learned to fly in 1913 and was known for borrowing aircraft to look at the lines for himself.
-He was yet again mentioned in despatches on 20 December 1918, by which time the war was over due to the Armistice of 11 November 1918.
+He was yet again mentioned in despatches on 20 December 1918, by which time the war was over due to the Armistice.